aws-samples/Dynamic-data-masking-in-Amazon-RDS-for-PostgreSQL-Amazon-Aurora-PostgreSQL-and-Babelfish-for-Aurora/README.md

 **

-*Note that the masking view checks the authorization based on the CURRENT\_ROLE (i.e. the role in which the view is executing) which is not necessarily the user that was authenticated.*
+*Note that in this technique the masking views check the authorization based on the CURRENT\_ROLE (i.e. the role in which the view is executing).
+This implies that a user may have a different authorization pattern based on the role the user has in the current execution context.*

 **Babelfish (TSQL endpoint):**